 I love love love fall.
 It’s my favorite season.
 I love the cool crisp air, and the fall colors and the golden fields and bare branches contrasting against the cool skies.
-And I love fall flavors and food that has – well – taste but is still comforting.
-Like this Roasted Red Pepper Hummus.
+And I love fall flavors and food that has.
+Lots of taste, lots of comfort.
+Roasted Red Pepper Hummus qualifies on both counts.

 Another little secret?
 You don’t have to have expensive tahini to make hummus, although a little goes a long way and tahini keeps well in the fridge.
-I store mine upside down – I swear it stays fresh, longer.
 You can make a simple Roasted Red Pepper & Chickpea dip (add a little extra liquid if it seems dry, either olive oil or water.)
-Or you can make hummus with another ground nut or seed or a prepared ground nut or seed butter.
+Or you can make hummus with another ground nut or seed or a prepared nut or seed butter.
+My favorite seed to use is sunflower seeds.
+I love the nutty taste but almond is very tasty, too.
+Peanuts taste a bit strong to me and overwhelm the rest of the flavors, but still makes a great “peanutty” dip.
+I just use my food processor or Nutribullet to make the “butter” and then add hummus ingredients.
+Taste and adjust.
+If it’s too thick, or not smoothing out, add in more olive oil or a little water.

 Roasted Red Pepper Hummus